youssefgamal123/A-First-Book-c-Exercises/README.md

-This repertory is an active development record of my programming skills.
+This repository is an active development record of my programming skills.
 All answers are my own and represent my work to the best of my ablity.